Computer-Using Agents and Human Checkpoints

 If everything is "green," incident probability rises quickly.

-Where checkpoints are non-negotiable
+Where checkpoints are not optional

 Trend signals behind this note